Vedant-13133131/Data-Analytics-Portfolio/Ad Clicks/README.md

 ## Data Preprocessing

-- Converted the "Invoice" and "MSRP" columns to integers.
-- Handled missing values in the "Cylinders" column for the "Mazda" make based on available data.
-- Converted categorical variables into dummy variables for model training.
+- Eliminated columns "Name", "e-mail", and "Country" as they were deemed unimportant for the predictions

 ## Model Training and Evaluation